Don't miss anything

 by Leonardo da Vinci.

-To appreciate the Mona Lisa, you have to forget the selfies, the people around you.
-You have to breathe 3 seconds and think about the next phrase that Leonardo said: 'A face is not well done unless it expresses a state of mind.'
+To appreciate the Mona Lisa, you must forget the selfies and the people around you, breathe 3 seconds and think about the next sentence that Leonardo said: “A face is not well done unless it expresses a state of mind”.

-Mona Lisa's smile is accentuated by rising to the right side of her face and being flatter on the left side.
+Mona Lisa's smile is accentuated rising to the right side of her face and being flatter on the left side.
 This also increases the ambiguity of her expression.
 Leonardo dresses her in simple clothes, so the viewer can concentrate more on her face and the half-fictional landscape behind her.
-Mona Lisa’s gaze follows you, you never know if she’s smiling at you.
+Mona Lisa’s gaze follows you, you never know if she is smiling at you.

 Mona Lisa is a real woman, but Leonardo also seems to make her divine!
 Her calm and confident expression creates a sense of mystery as if she understands the secrets of the world.
 Her expression is repeated in other divine figures of Leonardo's paintings, such as the Virgin of the Rocks or The Virgin with Saint Anne, both in the Louvre.